dwjoyce/pythonbook/chapters/Grouping data together.rst

     >>> print(sorted(numbers, reverse=True))
     [35, 30, 25, 20, 15, 10, 5]

 The first print statement prints out the numbers in ascending order.
 The second prints out the numbers in descending (i.e. reverse) order.
-Notice how we call ``sorted`` function initially with one argument (i.e. the list to sort), and secondly, we call the same function but with an extra argument we refer to by name - ``reverse``, which we set to True.
+Notice how we call ``sorted`` function initially with one argument (i.e. the list to sort), and secondly, we call the same function but with an extra argument we refer to by name - ``reverse``, which we set to ``True``.
 We will cover this kind of argument passing in chapter 19 when we are creating our own functions.

 Lists can also be modified after they have been defined by using the ``append`` and ``insert`` functions within the list variable itself.
 The ``append`` function adds a new item onto the end of the list; ``insert`` adds an item into the list (so you need to give a position as well).
 To see how this works, try out the following::